nus-cs2103-AY2324S1/tp/docs/team/annabelting.md

 CheckMate is designed to streamline the process of room bookings by hotel employees.
-With a Graphical User Interface (GUI) that provides the necessary information needed at a glance, and the application being optimised for use via a Command Line Interface (CLI), we have combined elegance and efficiency when it comes to the process of room booking for hotel receptionists.
+With a Graphical User Interface (GUI) that provides the necessary information needed at a glance, and the application being optimised for use via a Command Line Interface (CLI), we have combined elegance and efficiency when it comes to the process of room booking by hotel receptionists.

 Given below are my contributions to the project.